Qurate Retail Inc. (QRTEA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Qurate Retail Inc. (QRTEA) is $1.55, which is -$0.51 below the current market price.
-The public float for QRTEA is 341.40M, and currently, short sellers hold a 6.28% ratio of that float.
-The average trading volume of QRTEA on February 27, 2023 was 8.17M shares.
+The average price estimated by analysts for QRTEA is $1.90, which is -$0.09 below than the current price.
+The public float for QRTEA is 341.40M, and at present, short sellers hold a 5.30% of that float.
+The average trading volume of QRTEA on March 02, 2023 was 8.21M shares.

 QRTEA’s Market Performance

-The stock of Qurate Retail Inc. (QRTEA) has seen a -12.71% decrease in the past week, with a -9.25% drop in the past month, and a -5.94% fall in the past quarter.
-The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 6.96% for QRTEA.
-The simple moving average for the last 20 days is -15.42% for QRTEA stock, with a simple moving average of -21.22% for the last 200 days.
+QRTEA’s stock has seen a -23.36% decrease for the week, with a -33.87% drop in the past month and a -22.27% fall in the past quarter.
+The volatility ratio for the week is 8.60%, and the volatility levels for the past 30 days are at 7.03% for Qurate Retail Inc. The simple moving average for the last 20 days is -30.58% for QRTEA stock, with a simple moving average of -36.73% for the last 200 days.

 Analysts’ Opinion of QRTEA